Hamstead, West Midlands

-Hamstead is an area straddling the border of Birmingham and Sandwell, England, between Handsworth Wood and Great Barr, and adjacent to the Sandwell Valley area of West Bromwich.
+Hamstead is an area often considered part of Great Barr, Birmingham straddling the border of Birmingham and Sandwell, England, between Handsworth and Great Barr, and adjacent to the Sandwell Valley area of West Bromwich.
 Hamstead Colliery was worked from the 19th century to the 1960s, with much housing built for the miners.
 Today the area is still referred to as Hamstead Village.

 The River Tame enters Hamstead after passing through Sandwell Valley, and runs through the village before exiting into Perry Hall Park.
 It is the largest tributary of the River Trent but is not navigable.
 After heavy rains it can overspill its banks, flooding the village.
 As of 2020, flood alleviation works are being undertaken at Sandwell Valley, to protect Hamstead.
 Two brick bridges over the Tame in Hamstead are Grade II listed.